Monthly Archives: December 2010

 Drug Makers New Targets for U.S. Fraud Inquiries, Report Says (NYT)

 Drug industry overtakes defense as main target of federal fraud investigations.
-Pharma makes so much money by bending or breaking the rules on off-label marketing that the fines are worth it.
+Pharma makes so much money by bending or breaking the rules on off-label marketing that the fines are not a deterrent.
 (12/21)

 Share